shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 # Adding a New Elasticsearch Index

-In this cookbook, we will add a new elasticsearch index for categories, implement basic function for data export, implement cron module and support for partial export.
+In this cookbook, we will add a new elasticsearch index for categories, implement basic functions for data export, implement cron module, and support for partial export.

 ## New elasticsearch mapping